Call for MPs to approve 'unelected' prime ministers

 "The vote would result in a clear line of accountability and would make it explicit that the prime minister commands the confidence of the majority of the House of Commons," it said.

-The principle could be extended to all prospective prime ministers, it added, although it acknowledged that it was "difficult to imagine" a situation in which the Commons did not vote to support the leader of a party which had won a parliamentary majority or was the largest party in a proposed coalition.'Over-centralisation'
+The principle could be extended to all prospective prime ministers, it added, although it acknowledged that it was "difficult to imagine" a situation in which the Commons did not vote to support the leader of a party which had won a parliamentary majority or was the largest party in a proposed coalition.